2026 Canadian Housing Market Forecast: Complete Analysis

 - 3.Consider soft-listing to test the market before committing to a realtor

-- 4.Spring 2026 offers stable rates—good time to list freehold properties
+- 4.Summer 2026 offers stable rates and tightening inventory—good time to list freehold properties

 Data Sources